• Skip to primary navigation

 Hands massaging kale in a bowl with dressing.

-What To Do Instead of Massaging to Soften Kale
+What To Do Instead of Massaging Kale

 If the thought of massaging your kale is unappealing, then you have three alternatives: